Agent Integration Guide¶

 cancelled |

-Use queue_position and estimated_wait_seconds to set retry intervals.
-Do not poll faster than every 5 seconds.
+Use queue_position and estimated_wait_seconds to control retry intervals.

 5. Deliver¶

-On status: "success", the response contains artifacts with URLs for each requested output:
+On status: "success", the response includes result with URLs for each requested output:

 {